cwpearson/website2/posts/20240719-kokkos-nsys/index.md

 +++
-title = "Maximizing Kokkos Performance: Harnessing the Power of nvtx-connector and Nsight Systems" date = 2024-07-26T00:00:00-0700 description = "" tags = ["kokkos", "cmake"] draft = true
+title = "Using nvtx-connector and Nsight Systems to Understand your Kokkos Application" date = 2024-07-29T00:00:00-0700 description = "How to use nvtx-connector with Nsight Systems to understand your Kokkos codes" tags = ["kokkos", "cmake", "nvidia", "nsight"] draft = false
 +++

-How can you ensure your Kokkos-based applications are truly optimized?
-Enter the dynamic duo of nvtx-connector and NVIDIA's Nsight Systems – tools that can take your Kokkos development to the next level.
+In my experience, even expert developers of an application can be surprised about where the most time is consumed in their programs.
+This has only gotten harder as the size of scientific applications has ballooned and computer systems have gotten more complex.
-In this blog post, we'll explore how integrating nvtx-connector and Nsight Systems into your Kokkos workflow can help you:
+This blog post explore how to integrate Kokkos Tools' nvtx-connector and Nvidia's Nsight Systems into your Kokkos workflow to help you

-* Gain unprecedented visibility: Peer into the inner workings of your Kokkos applications with detailed, hierarchical timelines.
+* Peer into the inner workings of your Kokkos applications with detailed timelines.
-* Identify performance bottlenecks: Pinpoint exactly where your code is spending time, from kernel executions to memory transfers.
+* Pinpoint exactly where your code is spending time, from kernel executions to memory transfers.
-* Optimize with precision: Make data-driven decisions to refine your Kokkos code for maximum efficiency.
-* Streamline debugging: Correlate application-level events with low-level system activities for easier troubleshooting.
+* Correlate application-level events with low-level system activities for easier troubleshooting.
-* Enhance collaboration: Generate comprehensive performance reports that speak both to Kokkos experts and hardware specialists.

-Whether you're fine-tuning an existing Kokkos application or embarking on a new project, mastering these tools will empower you to squeeze every ounce of performance from your code.
-Let's dive in and discover how nvtx-connector and Nsight Systems can transform your Kokkos development experience and help you create blazingly fast, efficient applications.
+These tools are great for existing Kokkos application or embarking on a new project.

 ## Configuring your Kokkos Build